A ‘reporting entity’ must submit a Payment times report in accordance with the Act.

-A CCE that is a reporting entity will need to report on their payment terms and practices for their small business suppliers.
+A CCE that is a reporting entity will need to report on their small business payment terms and practices.

-For example, entities that are a CCE because they carry on an enterprise in a territory need to report on all their business activities in Australia.
-Note that this is not just on the business activities conducted in a territory in which they operate.
+For example, an entity may be a CCE because it carries on an enterprise in a territory.
+If so it needs to report on all its business activities in Australia not just on those conducted in the territory.

-These constitutional corporations can include publicly listed companies in Australia and may include private companies, incorporated joint ventures, trusts with corporate trustees, etc.
+These constitutional corporations can include publicly listed companies in Australia.
+They may also include private companies, incorporated joint ventures, corporate trustees, etc.

 Entities that carry on an enterprise in a territory

-Entities that have a place of business or carry on an enterprise in a territory are a CCE.
-This may cover partnerships, superannuation funds, sole traders, etc. that operate in a territory.
+Entities that carry on an enterprise in a territory are a CCE.
+This may cover partnerships, superannuation funds that are trusts, sole traders, etc. that operate in a territory.

 - Jervis Bay